 You hold up a bottle of old antibiotic stock solution and wonder if it's still good?
 Learn how to quickly determine whether your old antibiotic solutions are still good to use.

 It happens to us all on occasion – an urgent craving attacks, and it must be addressed immediately.
 Naturally, to get your fix in this situation, you make your way to the kitchen, about to bake some mouthwatering brownies.
 As you swiftly set the ingredients on the counter, you pull a nearly empty carton of eggs out of the refrigerator.
-You look at the expiration date, and your stomach drops because you see you’re three weeks overdue.
+You look at the expiration date, and your stomach drops because you see you’re three weeks past expiration.
 Are your eggs still good, or are they spoiled.
 It might be a risk to cook with them, but you must have those brownies.
 Thankfully, you are quickly rescued by the realization that eggs have a grace period, and there is an easy way to test whether or not your eggs are still good

 First, it’s important to make sure you have the right supplies in your lab’s inventory.
 Keep this list handy because you will need to have the following in your inventory to perform this process: